BuckWoody/working/ModernizeSQL2019-Unstaged/ModernizeSQL2019/01-SQLServer2019.md

 In any large data system, you will need a way to bring the data in.
 In some cases, you will edit the data either on the way in, or after it is staged using a process called "Extract, Transform and Load" (ETL) or leave the data "pure" and unaltered (common in Data Science projects), using a process called "Extract, Load and Transform" (ELT).

-In SQL Server Big Data Clusters, you'll learn about three ways that the system interacts with large sets of data:
+In SQL Server big data clusters, you'll learn about three ways that the system interacts with large sets of data:

  - "Virtualize" the data by pushing down the query to the source system (no data is ingested in this scenario)
  - Ingesting data into SQL Server Tables, using the PolyBase feature or into standard SQL Server constructs
  - Loading data into HDFS

 In Data Virtualization, no data is brought into storage - it is queried from it's source.
 It's important to think about the network bandwidth per query in this scenario.
-The next two scenarios do bring data into the system, either into SQL Server tables within the Big Data Cluster or into the HDFS mount points.
+The next two scenarios do bring data into the system, either into SQL Server tables within the big data cluster or into the HDFS mount points.

 In both cases, the first considerations for loading data are source-data locality and network bandwidth, utilization, and predictability of the path to the SQL Server BDC destination.
 Depending on where the data originates, network bandwidth will play a major part in your loading performance.
 For source data residing on premises, network throughput performance and predictability can be enhanced with a service such as a dedicated network path or "hot potato routing".
 You must consider the current average bandwidth, utilization, predictability, and maximum capabilities of your current public Internet-facing, source-to-destination route, regardless of the method you are using.